sensorlab/logatec-portal/cr-etel-tutorial.md

 Further reading:

- * For a description of the underlying protol, see [testbed access using ALH protocol](http://log-a-tec.eu/software.html#testbed-access-using-alh-protocol).
+ * For a description of the underlying protocol, see [testbed access using ALH protocol](http://log-a-tec.eu/software.html#testbed-access-using-alh-protocol).

 ### Running with OMF